Cannondale Synapse Carbon Disc 105 Review

 The full-carbon frame, fork, and the Shimano 105 groupset is what makes this bike worth the investment.
 However, that is not all as it has much more to offer.
 Stay with us to learn what it is and why you should give it a go.

-Number of Gears
+- Number of gears: 22

-There are premium components fitted into that frame and great looks as well.
-All of that is brought together by Cannondale’s experienced craftsmanship so we end up with an excellent road bike that is a delight to ride.
+There are premium components fitted onto that frame, but great looks as well.
+All of that is brought together by Cannondale’s experienced craftsmanship so we end up with an excellent road/gravel bike that is a delight to ride.

 Frame and Fork

-The crankset is made of a combination of Cannondale’s SI crankset and Shimano 105 cassette on the back.
-The crankset is a combination of 50 and 34 teeth on two rings, while the cassette has the range of 11-32 teeth.
+The crankset is made of a combination of Cannondale 1 crankset and Shimano 105 cassette on the back.
+The crankset is a combination of 50 and 34 teeth on two FSA rings, while the cassette has the range of 11-34 teeth.

 Together, they couple for 22 wide-range gears suitable for fast flats, lightning downhills, as well as some hard hills.
 They are linked together by the Shimano HG601 chain which is by no means a weak link among the three.
 This drivetrain combination adds to the general idea that Cannondale Synapse Carbon 105 is intended for the rougher roads and long century rides.